-During the year ended 2018, the Company's \$2,500 million Subordinated debt with BUSLLC was reassigned to BGUS.
-The Company also amended the rate at which the loan bears interest from 3-month USD LIBOR, plus 2.22% to 3-month USD LIBOR, plus 1.19%, which took effect on August 15, 2018.
-As of December 31, 2018, the Company's \$2,500 million Subordinated debt with BGUS had a maturity date of August 15, 2019.
-Under the provisions of this loan, the maturity date will be extended by an additional year, unless BGUS notifies the Company and FINRA seven months in advance of the existing maturity date of its intention not to permit the one-year extension; accordingly on January 15, 2019 when BGUS did not provide such notice, the maturity date of the loan was extended to August 14, 2020.
+As of June 30, 2019, the Company had Subordinated debt with BGUS of \$2,500 million, which had a maturity date of August 14, 2020.
+The loan bears interest at rates based on 3-month USD LIBOR, plus 1.19%.
+Under the provisions of this loan, the maturity date will be extended by an additional year, unless BGUS notifies the Company and the Financial Industry Regulatory Authority seven months in advance of the existing maturity date of its intention not to permit the one-year extension.